SamChen/DeepSpeech2PytorchTransferLearning/README.md

   * Top 400,000 most frequent words are selected to build the vocabulary and the rest are replaced with 'UNKNOWNWORD'.

 ## Released Models
+Download DeepSpeech model and Language Model from here[]

 ### Speech Model Adatped
 Currently, we only adapted the BaiduEN8k Model.